Skip to main content

 Setting Up Your IDE

-If you want to debug your code and get autocompletion, you need to tell your IDE to use the Python from the autokitteh virtual environment.
-This way, your code will run in the same environment that AutoKitteh uses to run it.
+If you want to debug your code and get autocompletion, you need to tell your IDE to use the Python from the AutoKitteh virtual environment.
+This way, the IDE runs your code in the same environment that AutoKitteh uses to run it.

 If you don't have AutoKitteh virtual environment, you can create a virtual environment yourself.